The Ultimate Glossary of Project Management Terms

 This refers to tasks or activities that are related to each other, and often interdependent upon each other, so that one activity downstream might require the approval of an upstream task.

-And check out Jennifer Bridges video on the Top Ten Project Management Terms of all time:
+Check out Jennifer Bridges’ video on the Top Ten Project Management Terms of all time:

 Ready to apply your project management knowledge to real projects?
-ProjectManager.com is easy to use and has the features you need to manage any kind of project, whether large or small, Agile or Waterfall, and everything in between.
+ProjectManager is easy to use and has the features you need to manage any kind of project, whether large or small, agile or waterfall and everything in between.
 Take a free 30-day trial and see how it can work for you.